R0mb0/Saw_trap_buzzer_inspired/README.md

   - introduce small random frequency jitter
   - simulate 50Hz tremolo to mimic AC-powered mechanical buzzers

+## ▶️ How to use

+- After assembling the circuit and uploading the sketch to the Arduino, press the switch to toggle the sound ON/OFF.
+Enjoy! 🎵

 ## ⚖️ Legal / copyright
 - This project is *inspired by* buzzer/siren sounds in films.
 It does NOT include any copyrighted movie audio.